BambuLab P2S vs Creality K2 Pro: Which One to Buy in 2025

 Bambu’s AMS 2 Pro on the P2S is a mature, cohesive system.

-We tested multi-color PLA and support-material jobs across ten spools.
-Switching remained consistent, averaging 20 seconds per change with minimal purge waste (≈ 60 mm).
-Calibration was automatic, humidity control flawless, and filament recognition instant.
+I tested multi-color PLA and support-material jobs across ten spools.
+Switching stayed consistent, averaging around 20 seconds per change with minimal purge waste.
+Calibration ran automatically, filament recognition was instant, and I never had to babysit it.

 Creality CFS — Expanding Potential